srikarym/CCTV-Gun/README.md

 ## Introduction
 This repo contains training and evaluation code of CCTV-GUN benchmark.
 It uses [mmdetection](https://mmdetection.readthedocs.io/en/latest/) to train object detection models.
+Our arXiv submission can be found [here](https://arxiv.org/abs/2303.10703).

 ## Data
 We use images from three datasets :